 Too Many Pinkie Pies

-Similarly to "Lesson Zero", the thing that made this episode so effective was how much it blew our expectations away.
-It was being advertised as a very silly and lighthearted episode.
-And it was!
+Similarly to "Lesson Zero", the thing that made this episode so effective was how it blew our expectations away.
+It was advertised as a very silly and lighthearted episode and it was!
 Until the climax.
-The fact that it came after "The Crystal Empire" didn't really help at all.

 Twilight dispatches the Pinkie clones by zapping them with magic that inflates them into bizarre fleshy balloons that then pop into pink sparkles.
 It's very sudden and freaky, and the real Pinkie was in danger of being transformed by accident.

 The slightest show of distraction from a featureless wall... and BOOM!
 Headshot.
 One right after another... until only one remains.
-And as mentioned below a couple pinkies distract the others in ways that you would be very hard pressed to ignore.
+As mentioned below a couple pinkies distract the others in ways that you would be very hard pressed to ignore.

 Another clone blows into one hoof, and the other sprouts small, alien-like fingers.
 It'd be enough to freak Lyra out, if not thrill her to some degree.